smythp/sigstore-docs-replatform/content/en/docs/cosign/verify.md

 ---
-title: "Verifying"
+category: Cosign
-category: "Cosign"
+title: Verifying
-position: 106
+weight: 106
 ---

 > **Note**: To verify a signed artifact or blob, first [install Cosign](/cosign/installation/), then follow the instructions below.